aphiria/aphiria/README.md

 <h1>Todo</h1>
+* Make sure URI parser checks for route vars with default values - they should be optional.
+This will permit my RegexUriTemplate to work.
 * Need some sort of route cache
 * Probably still need to add ability to chunk matching regexes for URIs rather than try to match one at a time
   * For now, I think I'll skip doing this until performance proves I need to